Horseback Riding at Thanksgiving Ranch

 Starting at $290 per person

-If you are comfortable on a horse, have intermediate to advanced level of skill on horseback, and have been riding fairly regularly over the past few years, these longer rides are perfect for you (your bottom has likely adjusted to life in a saddle).
+If you prove to be comfortable on a horse, possess an intermediate to advanced level of skill on horseback, and have been riding fairly regularly over the past few years, these longer rides are perfect for you (your bottom has likely adjusted to life in a saddle).
 Our experienced guides head out to higher elevations and travel longer distances.
 Depending on the location of the cattle during your stay and your comfort level on a horse, we may include a ride through our cattle herd.
 Small group sizes ensure that we are not nose-to-tail.

 What to Wear